wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 reading transaction must be serialized after concurrent writing transactions who have already made commit deicisions, any overwrite of values in its read set would indicate a commit order violation.
 Detecting these violating writes requires some post validation of the read set.
-In the classical BOCC design, the validation is conducted by having reader transactions record committed transactions during its read phase.
-On validation, the read set of the write sets from overlapping write phases are tested for non-empty intersections.
+In the classical BOCC design, the validation is conducted by having reader transactions remember committed transactions during its read phase.
+On validation, the read set of the transaction and write sets from committed write phases are tested for non-empty intersections.

+Tracking committing transactions during the read phase can be achieved by using a timestamp counter.
+The counter is incremented when a transaction completes the write phase, and tagges its write set with the value of the counter after the increment.
+Meanwhile, transactions in the read phase read the counter before the first read operation and after it enters validation.
+Write sets whose tag is betwen this two timestamps are obliged to be checked.